How to Make WordPress Clear Cache

 firefox cookie preferences

-Many browsers have the ability to clear the cache.
+Many browsers can clear browsing data and cache manually.
 Of course, each browser is different, but the general steps are:

 • Locate your privacy or security settings.

-• See whether there is an option to clear your cache, cookies, and site data.
+• See whether you can clear your cache, cookies, and browsing data.

 In most cases, there is a way to do this.
 If you’re experiencing issues with your site, it’s a good idea to clear your browser cache first.
-Once you determine it’s not related to your local computer, you can look at your ‘server-side’ cache.
+Once you determine it’s unrelated to your local computer, you can look at your server-side caching.

 wordpress support plans

-How to Make WordPress Clear Its Cache (In 3 Locations)
+How to Clear WordPress Cache (In 3 Locations)

-As we noted, there are a few places you can clear your cache.
-The following tutorial will only help keep your site’s cached pages current on your end.
+As we noted, you can clear the page cache in a few places.
+The following tutorial will only help keep your site’s cached pages current.

-As such, your visitors will still need to clear the browser’s cache to see the latest version of your site.
+As such, your visitors will still need to clear their browser’s cache, like when using Google Chrome or Safari, to see the latest version of your site.

-For the unaware, there are two sides to caching – client- and server-side.
-Clearing your browser cache is the client-side, and everything else is server-side.
+For the unaware, caching has two sides: client-side and server-side caching.
+Clearing your browser cache is client-side, and everything else is server-side.

-Even so, there are a few different ways to clear a server-side cache.
-Given that you store your site’s files there, your host will have its own cache.
+Even so, a few different ways exist to clear a website cache from the server side.
+Since you store your site’s files there, your WordPress hosting will have its cache.

 kinsta cache

-While every host is different – some may not even have a cache to clear – the process will follow a few similar steps:
+While every host is different – some may not even have a cache to clear – the step-by-step process will be similar:

-We’d recommend consulting your host’s documentation to clear the cache if you’re unsure.
-The steps could vary, although lots of hosts will make the process a breeze.
+If you’re unsure how to clear the cache, we recommend consulting your host’s documentation for their caching solution.
+The steps could vary, although many hosts make the process easy.

 Most hosts will offer a plugin to help do this from within WordPress.
 Regardless, third-party caching can be as good.

-The good news is that it’s simple and similar in most plugins to get the job done.
-In this example, we’re using the popular WP Super Cache.
-Regardless, you’ll find you can transpose these steps to other plugins.
+The good news is that it’s simple and similar to most plugins to get the job done.
+In this example, we’re using the popular WP Super Cache plugin.
+Regardless, you can transpose these steps to other plugins like WP Fastest Cache, WP Rocket, W3 Total Cache Plugin, or similar.

 First, head to your WordPress dashboard.
-Once you’re logged in, there are a few places to look for a ‘cache clear’ option or button.
-The most direct place is in the WordPress toolbar at the top of the screen:
+Once logged in, there are a few places to look for a ‘cache clear’ option or button.
+The most direct place is in the WordPress admin bar at the top of the screen:

 From here, click the link and wait for WordPress to reload.
 At this point, you may see a success message.
-Either way, your cache will have cleared – although make sure you load a front end page to test.
+Either way, your website cached images and files will have cleared, although you load a front-end page to test

-3. Clear the Cache From Your Content Delivery Network (CDN)
+3. Clear From Your Content Delivery Network (CDN)

-Finally, you’ll also find a cache inside your CDN if you use one.
-This will make sense if you’ve followed along so far.
+Finally, if you use a CDN, it also has its caching.
+It will make sense if you’ve followed along so far.
 Because a CDN stores the state of your site for users, it may also need to clear the cache.

-For this example, we’ll use CloudFlare, given how ubiquitous it is.
-To find your cache settings, log in and head to your site’s dashboard.
+We’ll use CloudFlare for this example, given how ubiquitous it is.
+Log in and head to your site’s dashboard to find your cache settings page.
 From here, click the Caching panel:

-This screen gives you a few ways to flush the cache out, among other options.
-For the purposes of this post, we can stick to the Purge Cache panel.
-Here, you can choose to clear the entire cache, or pick and choose certain elements:
+This screen gives you a few ways to purge all caches, among other options.
+For this post, we can stick to the Purge Cache panel.
+Here, you can choose to clear the entire cache or pick and choose certain elements:

 custom purge

-The process is a snap, and you can clear the cache within seconds.
-It’s going to be the same with other CDNs too, although as with your host, you may need to find the correct steps for your CDN.
+The process is a snap; you can clear the cache within seconds.
+It’ll be the same with other CDNs, too, although, as with your host, you may need to find the correct steps for your CDN.

 Wrapping Up

-There are plenty of moving parts when it comes to a modern website, and WordPress is no exception.
-Caching helps keep page load speeds from spiralling out of control.
-Sometimes though, your cache will serve an older page than what’s current.
+A modern website has many moving parts; the WordPress website is no exception.
+Caching helps optimize page load speed and prevent website performance from spiraling out of control.
+Sometimes, though, your cache will serve an older page than the current one.

 1. Within your hosting control panel.